Customer relationship management software

 Acquisition: Identification of potential buyers (leads) imported into the CRM system

 - Prospecting: Transformation of leads into business opportunities, the study of the needs of prospects and customers, soliciting prospects, analysis of information collected.

 - Automation of Sales: Automation of your salesforce with the piloting tools, to be used in the prospecting procedures.

 - Marketing Automation: Email marketing, e-mailing, newsletters, reminders, orientation, lead scoring

 - Administration: Management of quotations, contracts, invoices, purchase orders, management of sales representatives and commissions on sales

-By gaining insights on customer behavior and purchasing patterns, the company will be able to tailor customers with a relevant solution that addresses their needs.
-The relevance of marketing and sales actions makes it possible to direct efforts where it is really necessary and thus to maximize conversion rates (conversion from prospect to customer) as well as retention rates (customer renewal).
+By gaining insights on customer behavior and purchasing patterns, you will be able to offer customers with a relevant solution that addresses their needs.
+The relevance of marketing and sales actions makes it possible to direct efforts where it is really necessary and thus to maximise conversion rates (conversion from prospect to customer) as well as retention rates (customer renewal).

 6 Reasons to Use CRM Software?

-- When used properly, it makes it possible to be more efficient than competitors and therefore gain market share.
+- You can use it to be more efficient than competitors and therefore gain market share.

-- The centralization of customer knowledge allows powerful marketing actions (email marketing, SMS for example)
+- By centralising customer knowledge, you will be able to implement powerful marketing actions (email marketing, SMS for example)

-- Data centralization opens the door to collaborative techniques (sharing information between employees) and to improving personal organization (note-taking, synchronization with the agenda)
+- Data centralization opens the door to collaborative techniques (sharing information between employees) and to improving personal organisation (note-taking, synchronisation with the agenda)

 - New regulations in terms of personal data management (GDPR) make it mandatory to process customer data centrally with the ability to transmit this data immediately to the person concerned or to destroy it at his request.

 - Online CRM is the most connected tool on the market, opening up infinite possibilities: customer segmentation, marketing campaigns, automatic invoicing, business intelligence and sales data analysis, company management, etc.